-The Development Charges Act, 1997 stipulates that before passing a development charge by-law, Council shall hold at least one public meeting.
-The public meeting was advertised in Peterborough This Week on June 1, 2022 and the Peterborough Examiner on June 4, 2022) and the Background Studies were made available as of May 26, 2022 for pick up at the Clerk's Office and on the City's website at www.peterborough.ca.
+The Development Charges Act, 1997 stipulates that before passing a new or amended development charge by-law, Council shall hold at least one public meeting.
+The public meeting was advertised in Peterborough This Week on June 1, 2022 and the Peterborough Examiner on June 4, 2022 and the Background Studies were made available as of May 26, 2022 for viewing at the Clerk's Office and on the City's website at www.peterborough.ca.